 News

-New film: With the hopper excavator to the E3 garbage can
+New film: With the hopper excavator to the tonne E3

-The dredging operation and the voyage aboard the hopper dredger KAISHUU take 16 hours.
-It transports nearly 9,000 tons of excess silt from the Köhlbrand to buoy E3 in the North Sea.
-The "Wir-Machen-Hafen" film crew accompanied the vessel on its journey.
+The dredging operation and the journey aboard the hopper dredger KAISHUU take 16 hours.
+It transports just under 9,000 tonnes of surplus mud from the Köhlbrand to buoy E3 in the North Sea.
+The ‘Port is what we do’ film crew accompanied it on the journey.

 Click here for the video

-In 2022, we maintained the harbor and its access channels for the first time using the new dredged depths following the channel adjustment.
-In our new annual report, we explain the challenges we faced, the conditions we encountered, how much dredging we performed, the cost involved, and our plans for the future—in short: how we maintain the harbor’s depth.
+In 2022, we maintained the harbour and its access channels for the first time to the new dredged depths following the fairway upgrade.
+In our new annual report, we explain the challenges we faced, the conditions we encountered, how much dredging we carried out, the cost involved, and what the next steps are – in short: how we maintain the harbour’s depth.

 Click here for the report.